 Most small business insurance policies cover four main areas: property damage, liability, business interruption, and workers’ compensation.

 - Property damage coverage protects your business if your property is damaged or destroyed by a covered event, such as a fire or vandalism.
 This coverage can help pay to repair or replace your property.
+Your local contents specialist that is hired for the repair may be heavily involved with your insurance carrier throughout the claims process, which is good.

 - Liability coverage can help protect your business if you’re sued for damages because of something that happened in connection with your business.
 This coverage can help pay for the other party’s medical expenses, lost wages, and other damages.